C$ 85 Find Cheap Flights from Winnipeg to British Columbia

 The average price of all round-trip flights from Winnipeg to British Columbia clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to British Columbia on a Thursday and more expensive on a Monday.
-On your return trip to Winnipeg, you should consider flying back on a Friday, and avoid Sundays for better deals.
+On your return trip to Winnipeg, you should consider flying back on a Friday, and avoid Mondays for better deals.

 How far in advance should I book a flight from Winnipeg to British Columbia?